Home > Blog > Moving the Needle on Workplace Bullying

 A New Republic article claims that the Theranos story is more a cautionary tale about the impact of bullying than it is about the sufferings of rich investors or even the cost to patients and employees.
 It states: “The real crime, as opposed to the legal one, is what CEO Elizabeth Holmes did to the people on her payroll who tried to tell the truth.”

 The first Theranos employee to speak up was the company’s CFO who, in 2006, told Holmes that he was concerned they were fooling investors with false promises about their technology.
 He was fired on the spot and rumors were spread that he was terminated for embezzlement.
 Over the next nine years, other employees tried to raise the alarm with Holmes and Ramesh Balwani, COO, many of whom were fired too.
 According to a Daily Beast article, some described themselves as survivors of a startup ruled by “paranoia, subterfuge, bullying, and retaliation.”
-The environment was one of high turnover, bizarre loyalty pledges, fears of legal retaliation, and the tracking of employees’ hours, email, and computer activity – even who they had lunch with.
+The environment was one of high turnover, bizarre loyalty pledges, fears of legal retaliation, and the tracking of employees’ hours, email, and computer activity – even those they had lunch with.

 In 2014, Tyler Schultz, grandson of former Secretary of State George Schultz and an intern who had only joined the company eight months prior, sent an email to Holmes telling her that all was not right with the company.
 After a threatening response from Balwani, Schultz quit and subsequently reported Theranos to New York State’s public health lab under a pseudonym and spoke confidentially to the Wall Street Journal.
 Like other active and former employees who tried to alert investors, government regulators, and the press, he was also threatened with financial ruin.